gitsdp-dev/J.A.R.V.I.S-v2---CodeCrafters/README.md

 Whether you're fixing bugs, improving documentation, adding features, or optimizing performance, every contribution helps make J.A.R.V.I.S better for everyone.

 ---

+# 🚀 Why J.A.R.V.I.S v2?

+J.A.R.V.I.S isn't just another AI chatbot.

+It is an intelligent desktop operating companion capable of understanding your screen, controlling your computer, conducting research, executing complex workflows, and now—even extending your desktop experience to your smartphone.

+With the new **QR-based Remote Mobile Control**, your phone becomes an extension of your AI-powered workstation.

+Whether you're at your desk or across the room, J.A.R.V.I.S stays connected and ready to assist.

+---

 # ⭐ Support the Project